The name Fettiplace is of local

 characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England

 also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Fettiplace, Fetiplace, Feteplace, Ffetiplace, Phetiplace, Phetteplace and many more.

 Early Notables of the Fettiplace family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Fettiplace Notables in all our PDF Extended History products and printed products wherever possible.
+from Dusseldorf; Sir John Fettiplace, Sheriff of Berkshire (1568-1577); and John Fettiplace...
+Another 113 words (8 lines of text) are included under the topic Early Fettiplace Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fettiplace family to Ireland

 Some of the Fettiplace family moved to Ireland